 Does the impact on revenue differ by geography?

 For most areas of the world, online spending has increased.
-This increase has been higher in areas like the Nordics where average revenue has been at 167%.
-Even at its lowest during a decrease for a period throughout April, the Nordics still saw higher revenue than other regions of the world.
+This increase has been higher in areas like the Nordics where average revenue has been at 166%.

-The rest of Europe, which initially saw revenue grow, followed by a decline and then returning to an increase in the last week of April, has seen an average of 103% of normal revenue.
+The rest of Europe, which initially saw revenue grow, followed by a decline and then returning to an increase from the end of April to the end of May.
+The region has seen an average of 115% of normal revenue.

-North America, which throughout March saw revenue decrease to as low as 92%, has throughout April seen it grow steadily to 150%, with the average throughout the whole of March and April being 114%.
+North America, which throughout March saw revenue decrease to as low as 92%, has throughout April and May seen it grow steadily to 172%, with the average throughout the whole analysed period being 126%.

-The impact upon revenue for the rest of the World has varied more, but on average has increased to about 130% of what it was at the beginning of March.
+The impact upon revenue for the rest of the World has varied more, but on average has increased to about 158% of normal sales.

 What does this data mean and how can marketers adjust accordingly?